REVELATION IS HISTORY

 2) the people who still hold to the Old Covenant with God, i.e. the Jews, and their Holy City, Jerusalem, described mainly in chapters 4-6 and 8-11.

-3) the Gentile powers that opposed both these groups and occupied Jerusalem for almost the entirety of the 2000 year period, as described mainly in chapters 13 and 15-18.
+3) the Gentile powers, led by Satan, that have opposed both these groups and occupied Jerusalem for almost the entirety of the 2000 year period, as described mainly in chapters 13 and 15-18.

-Hopefully the pages on this website regarding the book of Revelation will be enlightening.
+Hopefully the pages on this website examining the book of Revelation will be enlightening.